Ficus kochummeniana collected Anduki Forest Reserve Brunei. Specimen in Naturalis (Leiden Herbarium)

-Plant: Medium size strangler (to 30m).
+Plant: Medium size strangler (to 30 m).
 A locally common fig of coastal peat-swamp and poor kerangas soils in the lowlands with a patchy distribution.
-One of a very few Bornean figs in Section Conosycea which may sometimes have persistent stipules (dried bracts) on the terminal branches.
+One of a very few Bornean figs in Section Conosycea which may sometimes have persistent stipules (dried bracts) on the terminal branches (see links below) .

-Fig: Small figs 0.8-1.2cm diameter.
+Fig: Small figs 0.8-1.2 cm diameter.
 Figs ripen orange to red.
 “The fig is unique in that the styles completely fill the fig interior and form a column leading to the ostiole where pollinators are trapped in a small cavity below the ostiolar bracts” Laman & Weiblen (1998).
 The figs may occur in dense conglomerations along the bare branches as well as in the leaf axils.

 The rare Scarlet-breasted Flowerpecker Prionochilus thoracicus which also inhabits areas with poor soils often feeds on the ripe figs of Ficus kochummeniana.

-Similar species: F. paracamptophylla and F. bracteata also have persistent stipules.
+Similar species: F. paracamptophylla, F. bracteata and sometimes F. annulata also have persistent stipules.

 Range: Thailand.
 Malaya, Western Sumatra, Borneo.
 Critically endangered in Singapore where it is listed as Ficus retusa in Chong et al (2009).
-Frequent in Panti FR Johore.
+Frequent in Panti Forest Reserve, Johore.

 |Taxonomy: prior to Berg (2005) this fig was known as Ficus retusa var borneensis and is so listed in Corner (1960), Laman & Weiblen (1998) and Harrison’s numerous publications on the figs of Lambir.|